keepthatworktoyourself/otter/README.md

 ## Fields

-A block has one or more fields:
+Each block should contain at least one field.

 ```js
 {